Sustainability Risk Policy Statement

 KBA has updated its remuneration policy to meet the requirements of SFDR.
 KBA expects that the remuneration policies of its Investment Managers are aligned with the ESMA guidelines and SFDR (where appropriate).
 KBA’s remuneration policy is designed to ensure that the remuneration of key decision makers is aligned with the management of short and long-term risks, including the oversight and where appropriate the management of sustainability risks in line with SFDR.
 KBA’s remuneration policy is reviewed periodically or as required by regulations.

-For the Sustainable Finance Disclosures Regulation Details of each investment fund which has appointed KBA as its UCITS Management Company or AIFM, please insert the full name of the umbrella fund into the search box below.
+For the SFDR details of each investment fund which has appointed KBA as its UCITS Management Company or AIFM, please insert the full name of the umbrella fund into the search box below.